 Most of us would love to have more money, whether it’s to purchase luxury items or simply make ends meet.
 But as television icon Oprah Winfrey once wisely said, “If you concentrate on what you don’t have, you will never, ever have enough.”
 There will always be more tangible things you can purchase or obtain, but most people would agree that it’s the things you can’t buy in life—such as family, friends, and health—that matter the most.

 The heroine in the novel Pollyanna is known and loved for her optimistic attitude, even when her life was difficult or it seemed like there was no hope in sight.
 In the book, her father taught her to play the “Glad Game,” which was to look for the good in every situation and person, no matter how unpleasant they may be.

-Explore your options for getting out of debt.
+Consider all your options for getting out of debt

 For anyone struggling with money, one thing to be thankful for is the abundance of options that are available to people who need to get out of debt but don’t know how.
-Debt consolidation, credit counseling, budgeting, consumer proposals, and bankruptcy are all options available to Canadians who want to take control of your debt.
+Debt consolidation, credit counseling, budgeting, Consumer Proposals, and bankruptcy are all viable options available to Canadians who want to take control of their debt.

 Seek professional help.

 If your debt problems are too serious to tackle on your own, don’t wait to seek professional help.
-A bankruptcy trustee can help you get your debt under control before it leads to more serious problems, like wage garnishment or ruined credit.
-A consultation with a trustee is free and can help you learn more about what options are available and which is the best for your situation.
+A Licensed Insolvency Trustee can help you get your debt under control before it leads to more serious problems, like wage garnishment or ruined credit.
+A consultation with a Trustee is free and can help you learn more about what options are available and which is the best for your situation.

 Debt problems can make everything in life seem bleak, but these tips can help you readjust your perspective and learn to be thankful while taking care of your debt at the same time.